-Winter is gone and warmer temperatures are arriving across the country, which means you can finally put the snow shovel away.
-Additionally, there are some steps you’ll need to take in order to get your car ready for spring, including:
+Winter is ending and warmer temperatures will soon be here, so you can finally put that snow shovel away!
+But don’t forget, winter is a harsh month, so there are some steps you’ll need to take in order to get your car ready for spring, including:

 Give the underbody a thorough cleaning